Zakarialabib/myStockMaster/README.md

 -Mystock is constantly improving and expanding its functionality.
 Here are some of the upcoming features and enhancements:

+- Transactional Notifications for admin
-    Email notifications for admin when transactions are made API access for connecting with other systems Integration with popular e-commerce platforms such as WooCommerce, YouCan, and Shopify Connection with delivery systems for order management and fulfillment
+- API access for connecting with other systems
+- Integration with popular e-commerce platforms such as WooCommerce, YouCan, and Shopify
+- Connection with delivery systems for order management and fulfillment
+- Local and cloud-based backup options
+- Cash register

 Stay tuned for updates and new features or join us in discussions above!